 Dr. Brown's Favorite High FIber Foods

-If there’s one nutrient that deserves more attention, it’s fiber—the unsung hero of digestive, heart, and metabolic health.
-According to Dr. Susan Brown, the best way to get enough fiber isn’t through powders or processed bars, but from whole, natural foods—just like our ancestors ate.
+If there's one nutrient that deserves more attention, it's fiber — the unsung hero of digestive, heart, and metabolic health.
+According to Dr. Susan Brown, the best way to get enough isn't powders or processed bars, but whole, natural foods — just like our ancestors ate.

 Food Serving Fiber (g)